vccw-team/wp-cli-vackup/README.md

 SUBCOMMANDS

-  create       Create a .zip archive from your WordPress. restore      Restore the WordPress site from backup.
+  create       Create a `.zip` archive from your WordPress. restore      Restore the WordPress site from backup. server       Launch WordPress from backup file with PHP built-in web server.
 ```

 ## Upgrade